-Cost of Attendance (COA): The total amount (not including grants and scholarships) that it will cost you to go to school during the 2022-23 school year.
-COA includes tuition and fees; housing and meals; and allowances for books, supplies, transportation, loan fees, and dependent care.
+Cost of Attendance (COA): The total amount (not including grants and scholarships) that it will cost you to go to school during the 2024-25 school year.
+COA includes tuition and fees; housing and food; and allowances for books, supplies, transportation, loan fees, and dependent care.
 It also includes miscellaneous and personal expenses, such as an allowance for the rental or purchase of a personal computer; costs related to a disability; and reasonable costs for eligible study-abroad programs.
-For students attending less than half-time, the COA includes tuition and fees; an allowance for books, supplies, and transportation; and dependent care expenses.

-Direct Subsidized Loan: Loans that the U.S. Department of Education pays the interest on while you're in school at least half-time, for the first six months after you leave school (referred to as a grace period\), and during a period of deferment (a postponement of loan payments).
+Direct Subsidized Loan: Loans that the U.S. Department of Education pays the interest on while you're in school at least half-time, for the first six months after you leave school (referred to as a grace period), and during a period of deferment (a postponement of loan payments).